 free expression and Flow

-elements of Niio and the 7 Spheres of Influence
+elements of Niio and the Seven Spheres of Awareness

 'It felt like a journey within my soul through my body, through the music, Helene’s words were poignant, and the breadth of her knowledge came across in a wonderfully subtle way.
 Afterwards I felt quite euphoric but peaceful, centered and grounded, and the next day more relaxed,